 Post-mortem licensing standards and guidance

 This guidance helps licensed establishments to meet the HTA’s post-mortem licensing standards.
-The documents contain additional information and examples of how to meet certain standards.

 Audience